anchor: your all-in-one internship hub

 Information Analysis

-To complement the task flows, my team and I developed Anchor’s Information Architecture to ensure users could easily navigate its features.
-I specifically worked on structuring the mentorship and group session components, focusing on clear organization and intuitive pathways for users to connect with mentors and join group events.
-This involved creating a sitemap that prioritized key tools while minimizing friction in the user journey.
+To complement the task flows, my team and I developed Anchor’s Information Architecture to help users navigate the platform with ease.
+I focused on structuring the mentorship and group session features, prioritizing clear organization and intuitive pathways for users to connect with mentors and join group events.

 RESEARCH